The Real Neverending Story Part 1: Auryn Quest: Gameplay

 The game has 6 levels, and has level design reminiscent of Myst.
 The game is largely non-violent and suitable for players as young as six.
-Gameplay is typical of run-and-jump games like Rayman.
+Gameplay is typical of jump and run games like Rayman.

 Critical reception

 The Real Neverending Story

 The game received highly positive reviews in preview articles.

 Edge felt the game "presents some interesting technological propositions" and successfully created believable character interactions.
 Level23 thought the game was an important step in the field of 3D first person action adventure games.
 PC Powerplay noted the overconfidence of the development team, as they explained their ambitions.
 MeccaWorld liked the idea of meeting interesting and strange creatures just like in the novel.

 Interest surrounding the game was significant; Just Adventure reported receiving "dozens of emails concerning the fate of Siggi Koegl's labor of love", and encouraged its readers to email the developers about releasing the game in North America.